 Today I want to share with you a personal story of one of my students – Junior UX Designer, Maureen Herben.
-She is a proof that a UX Designers can win in the job hunt process if they see it as just another design challenge.
-We’ve worked together during her course Certified UX Designer through Career Foundry and I am happy share her success story with you.
+She is proof that UX Designers can win in the job hunt process if they see it as just another design challenge.
+We’ve worked together during her course Certified UX Designer through Career Foundry and I am happy to share her success story with you.

 Going on a job hunt can be overwhelming.
 But looking for a job in a whole new field can be downright scary.

 Sure, you feel the excitement of a possible new adventure, but where can you find that new adventure?
 Do you even stand a chance as a UX newbie?
 What if you spend all those hours you invested in putting your portfolio together only to find out you’re doing it all wrong and no one wants to hire you?
 Speaking of portfolio: will that ever be done?